Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6770, in theory, should perform a small bit faster than the Radeon HD 5670 in general. (explain)
+Memory BandwidthThe Radeon HD 6770 should theoretically perform just a bit faster than the Radeon HD 5670 overall. (explain)

-Texel RateThe Radeon HD 6770 is quite a bit (about 132%) faster with regards to AF than the Radeon HD 5670. (explain)
+Texel RateThe Radeon HD 6770 will be much (more or less 132%) better at texture filtering than the Radeon HD 5670. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Radeon HD 6770 is superior to the Radeon HD 5670, by a large margin. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon HD 6770 is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison